 All sessions are 50 minutes.
 An initial session costs £20; sessions are £50 thereafter.

-I offer a reduced rate for clients on low incomes.
+I can offer a reduced rate for clients on low incomes.

 I have twenty years' experience as a speech and language therapist, working with young people and adults with a range of speech, language and social communication difficulties.
 I specialise in supporting people on the Autistic spectrum and work within a multi-disciplinary team in the NHS.
 I'm registered with the Health & Care Professions Council (HCPC) and the Royal College of Speech & Language Therapists (RCSLT).

 Post-graduate Diploma, Speech & Language Therapy, City University London, 2001